The Kathmandu Valley. Photo Didrik Johnck © 1998

 1. The teacher will use the map of Nepal to point out the location of Kathmandu.

-2. The teacher will have the students read the section on Kathmandu either
+2. The teacher will have the students read the section on Kathmandu either orally or silently.

 3. Recap the important information from the reading.